 - For International Baccalaureate, French Baccalaureate, G.C.E.
 Advanced Level or US Advanced Placement, course credits are evaluated by the University of Toronto, Enrolment Services, 172 St. George Street Toronto, Ontario M5R 0A3; 416-978-2190.

 - For all other post-secondary studies, transfer credits are evaluated by UTSC Admissions, 416-287-7529

 This form must be completed and returned with payment immediately.
 Please be sure to read the accompanying Transfer Credit Processing Information Sheet carefully.

-Visit the UTSC Admissions website for details about grades and eligibility for transfer credits. http://www.utsc.utoronto.ca/admissions/transfer-credits
+Visit the UTSC Admissions website for details about eligibility for transfer credits. http://www.utsc.utoronto.ca/admissions/transfer-credits

 - Credit (0.5 or 1.0) is granted when a course taken at another institution or U of T faculty is considered equivalent to a specific course at UTSC.

 - Your transcript will indicate specific UTSC courses you have received credit for.